alexdino626/FaceSpace-Project/README.md

 You can also use the live site to check out the CSS.
 Now that could save some guesswork...

-### AppContext

-You should make use of context in this project.
-Your `AppContext.js` file might look like this.

 _NOTE: Screenshots may look different than the live site.
 The live site is the most up-to-date, but feel free to choose whichever design you like better._

 ## Screenshots